 Guinea-Bissau Passport Ranking

-The Bissau Guinean passport currently ranks on the 87th place according to the Guide passport index.
-It provides visa-free access to 53 countries.
-The Passport Ranking has dropped from 63rd in 2006 to the current ranking.
+The Bissau Guinean passport currently ranks on the 88th place according to the Guide passport index.
+It provides visa-free access to 27 countries.
 Bissau Guinean passport holders have visa-free access and visas on arrival to countries such as Niger, Philippines, Singapore, Tunisia and Dominica.
-Bissau Guinean citizens do however require a visa to enter 173 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
+Bissau Guinean citizens do however require a visa to enter 177 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of Guinea-Bissau is a former Portuguese colony.
 Located in Western Africa, it consists of 8 regions.
 It borders with Guinea, Senegal and the North Atlantic Ocean.
 The most important regions are Bissau, Biomo and Bolama.
 The nation is the 42nd largest country in Africa with a surface area of 36,125 square kilometers.
 This makes it one of the smaller sized countries of the continent.
 Its climate is tropical, which means is generally hot and humid with a monsoon rainy season from June to November.
 The terrain is characterized by low coastal plains, swamps and mangroves with forest savanna in the east.